-Courses in the beautiful Forest of Dean, Gloucestershire.
-Courses run all-year-round, celebrating every season.
+Courses in the Forest of Dean, Gloucestershire, Herefordshire and Wales.

 what does the experience cover?

 Shinrin-yoku is a slow practice, involving walking; probably no more than 2km whilst taking in the forest atmosphere.

 As the seasons change, so does the weather, the quality of light, movement of air and animal life in the woodland.
 By bathing our senses in the forest we’re tapping into its natural rhythms.

 There are some typical features of a forest bathing experience with Carina as your guide:

 - Carina will summarise shrinrin-yoku; giving you some insight into the fundamental principles of the practice, as well as its health and wellbeing benefits.